eclipsesource/tabris-js/doc/widget-basics.md

 ### Change Events

 All widgets support property change events.
 Change events are fired for all property changes, no matter how or why the change occurred, or if the property is supported by the widget.
-All change events are named `change:[propertyName]` and provide a `ChangeEvent`.
+All change events are named `[propertyName]Changed` and provide a `ChangeEvent`.

 Change events have the following properties: